 Rose Winebrenner Bio

-Rose Winebrenner is a composer, vocalist, multi-instrumentalist, children's book author and visual artist.
+Rose Winebrenner is a composer, vocalist, multi-instrumentalist, children's book author and visual artist based in Hong Kong.

-Together with Violaine, Rose composed Sea Chant for the 2017 Ocean Art Walk in Hong Kong's Stanley Harbour.
-The song was created to accompany A Fish Out of Water, with original script by Lindsey McAlister and original dance by HKYAF choreographers Kirsten Ho, Desiree Ho and Wai Lai.
+For the 2017 Ocean Art Walk in Hong Kong's Stanley Harbour, Rose and Violaine co-composed the Sea Chant.
+The song was created to accompany A Fish Out of Water, with original script based on a Maori legend by Lindsey McAlister, and original dance by HKYAF choreographers Kirsten Ho, Desiree Ho and Wai Lai.

 Rose has two solo musical albums online, Chicago Rose I Am a Butterfly and Chicago Rose Setting New Standards Jazz CD.